Blazored/Typeahead/README.md

 **Parameters**

 - Item (Required) - Used for binding local field to selected item on control
-- Data (Local Mode Only) - Collection to use for searching
+- Data (Required) - Method to call when performing a search
-- SearchOn (Local Mode Only) - Property used for searching
-- Remote (Remote Mode Only) - URL of remoate API used for searching
 - Placeholder (Optional) - Allows user to specify a placeholder message
 - MinimumLength (Optional - Default 1) - Minimum number of characters before starting a search
 - Debounce (Optional - Default 300) - Time to wait after last keypress before starting a search